 Foods That Guinea Pigs Should and Should Not Eat

 As with any living animal, it is very important that guinea pigs are given a healthy, balanced diet.
-They do not require a particularly complicated menu, but they need to be given grass hay, healthy fresh vegetables, a small bit of quality pellets, and a good source of vitamin C. An excess of anything can be unhealthy for them (except grass hay), so make sure you give them a good amount of the right foods to keep your cavies healthy and happy.
+They do not require a particularly complicated menu, but they need to be given grass hay, healthy fresh vegetables, a moderate amount of quality pellets, and a good source of vitamin C. An excess of anything (except grass hay) can be unhealthy for them, so make sure you give your cavies appropriate amounts of the right foods so they stay healthy and happy for years to come.

 Foods to Feed